Keep being updated with phanganist.com by following our Facebook page.

 TCT predicts that 3 million tourists will visit those six destinations, contributing 156 billion baht, with 2 million tourists from Phuket contributing 105 billion.

 If Bangkok will welcome inoculated tourists, he reports that another 3 million will be added to the tally, bringing it closer to the 6.5 million goals.
+This forecast, however, is depending on Bangkok's vaccination rate, according to Mr. Vichit.

 "Bilateral agreements on travel bubbles should be announced by the government with low-risk areas such as China, Hong Kong, Singapore, or South Korea, and vaccine certificates must be distributed by April to allow operators to prepare in advance," he said.